jcarley/cli/Docs.md

 catalyze db import db01 ./db.sql
 ```

-### <a id="db-export"></a> export
+### <a id="db-list"></a> list

 ```
-Usage: catalyze db export DATABASE_NAME FILEPATH [-f]
+Usage: catalyze db list SERVICE_NAME [-p] [-n]

-Export data from a database
+List created backups

 Arguments:
-  DATABASE_NAME=""   The name of the database to export data from (i.e. 'db01') FILEPATH=""        The location to save the exported data.
-This location must NOT already exist unless -f is specified
+  SERVICE_NAME=""   The name of the database service to list backups for (i.e. 'db01')

 Options:
-  -f, --force=false   If a file previously exists at `filepath`, overwrite it and export data
+  -p, --page=1         The page to view
+  -n, --page-size=10   The number of items to show per page
 ```

-`export` is a simple wrapper around the `backup create` and `backup download` command.
-When you request an export, a backup is created that will be added to the list of backups shown when you perform the [backup list](#backup-list) command.
-Next, that backup is immediately downloaded.
-Regardless of a successful export or not, the logs for the export will be printed to the console when the export is finished.
+`db list` lists all previously created backups.
+After listing backups you can copy the backup ID and use it to download that backup or restore your database from that backup.
 Here is a sample command

 ```
-catalyze db export db01 ./dbexport.sql
+catalyze db list db01
 ```

 ## <a id="default"></a> default